Rodrigo-Martinez-Jacobson/clarity-challenge/README.md

 * FILE: The file to be processed.
 * init_date: The datetime that will be used as start datetime of the given period.
 * end_date: The datetime that will be used as the end datetime of the given period.
-* hostname: The hostname to be searched in the log file
+* hostname: The hostname to be searched in the log file.

 Example: